alicehccn/thetako/README.md

-The Game of Go on React and Typescript
+A game of Go in React and Typescript